Pharmacology of cell excitation

 In this experiment, the enzyme was incubated with 32P-labeled ATP.
 At time zero, only Na+ is present, and phosphorylated enzyme accumulates; therefore, sodium induces autophosphorylation of the enzyme, but not its dephosphorylation.
 (The intermittent occlusion of Na+ in the ATP-bound enzyme is not detected by this experiment.)

-When Rb+ (which mimics K+) is added to the sample, the enzyme is dephosphorylated; Na+ added in excess over Rb+ phosphorylates it again.
+Addition of Rb+, which mimics K+, dephosphorylates the enzyme; Na+ added in excess over Rb+ phosphorylates it again.
 Therefore, binding—and, presumably, transport—of sodium is associated with phosphorylation, whereas binding of K+ is associated with dephosphorylation.
 This explains why both are required for continuous, catalytic cleavage of ATP.
 Figure prepared from original data in .

 ATP is required to release Rb+ from tight binding to Na+/K+-ATPase